priyatakaneria/priyatakaneria/README.md

 - 👩‍💻 Lower-level programming
 - 🔌 Communicating with microcontroller boards in Embedded C and C++
 - 🦾 Programmable electronics, devices and gadgets
-- 👩‍🎨 Creativity that the overlap between electronics and software facilitate in order to implement life-changing, world-changing ideas
+- 👩‍🎨 Creativity that the overlap between electronics and software facilitates in order to implement life-changing, world-changing ideas

 **Languages:**
 <br />